Lewis Plastic Surgery

 Differences in the types of breast reduction available

 There are two main types of breast reductions, and one less common type.
 The types are based on the location of the tissue (including blood supply and nerves) that is left in place underneath the nipple.

-We performs nearly all of his breast reductions using this newer technique (also called the “vertical” breast reduction.
+Dr. Lewis performs nearly all of his breast reductions using this newer technique (also called the “vertical” breast reduction).
 This technique keeps tissue from above and medial of the nipple to support the nipple and areola after the operation.
 This allows breast tissue to heal to breast tissue on the bottom of the breast.
 The benefits are that the blood supply to the nipple is better and the risk to the nipple is less.
 There is less issue with poor healing of the incisions, and this technique has less long term sagginess to the breasts.
-This incision allows allows the small lollipop style incisions.
+This incision allows the small lollipop style incisions.

 In this method, a band of tissue from the bottom of the breast supports the nipple.
 This band of tissue is generally longer, and therefore has less blood supply to the nipple than the superior-medial technique.
 The inferior pedicle also has a much higher rate of poor healing of the incisions.
 Finally, after healed the overlying skin provides the strength to the shape of the breast.
 Unfortunately, this is not as strong as the breast tissue, and this technique is more likely to “bottom out” as the skin stretches.
 There are rare circumstances when this may be the better option.
 This type of breast reduction requires the anchor style incision.

 This operation is reserved for a small percentage of women who have “very” long breasts.
 In this situation, the blood supply to the nipple after a breast reduction would be so reduced that the nipple could not survive.
 In this circumstance, the nipple is removed from the breast and replaced as a graft.
 This has several negative effects, and therefore is not a preferred option.
 We perform one to two of this type annually.
 The anchor style incision is used with this type of breast reduction.